slightlyoff/cassowary.js/README.md

 Cassowary JS
 ============

+Cassowary is an algorithm that computing flexible, responsive layouts possible without resorting to piles of imperative code.
+Just describe the preferred relationships between values, noting which constraints are more important than others, and Cassowary figures out an optimal solution based on the current set of inputs.

-This is an updated version of [Greg Badros's port](http://www.badros.com/greg/cassowary/js/quaddemo.html "JS Quad Demo") of the [Cassowary hierarchial constraint toolkit](http://www.cs.washington.edu/research/constraints/cassowary/) to [JavaScript](http://cassowary.cvs.sourceforge.net/viewvc/cassowary/cassowary/js/).
+This repo hosts an improved version of [Greg Badros's port](http://www.badros.com/greg/cassowary/js/quaddemo.html "JS Quad Demo") of the [Cassowary hierarchial constraint toolkit](http://www.cs.washington.edu/research/constraints/cassowary/) to [JavaScript](http://cassowary.cvs.sourceforge.net/viewvc/cassowary/cassowary/js/).

-This fork dramatically improves the performance of the original translation (8x under V8, 5x under Rhino), removes external library dependencies, and improves hackability.
-The solver core can now be used inside web workers and many modern browsers (see below for the list of supported runtimes).
+This version dramatically improves the performance of the original translation, removes external library dependencies, and improves hackability.
+The solver core can now be used inside web workers, at the command line, and directly in modern browsers.

-For help using the system and civil discussion of constraint-based layout on the web, join the [Overconstrained mailing list](https://groups.google.com/forum/?fromgroups#!forum/overconstrained).
+For civil discussion of this port and constraint-based UIs, join the [Overconstrained mailing list](https://groups.google.com/forum/?fromgroups#!forum/overconstrained).

 Constraint Solver?
 Say What?